5 Best Salts for Water Softeners of 2023 – Reviews & Top Picks

 Buyer’s Guide – Finding the Best Salts for Water Softeners

 It may not seem like a big deal, but carrying handles can make a big difference in how easy it is to transport your salt.
-Keep in mind that these bags weigh 40-50 pounds, so they’re pretty hefty.
+Remember that these bags weigh 40-50 pounds, so they’re pretty hefty.
 With a heavy-duty handle built-in, carrying them can be much easier.
 Some products even feature a handle on each end, making two-handed carrying possible.
 This may be a big advantage to those who lack the strength to carry the bag in one hand.
 This isn’t a make-or-break feature, but it’s a convenience factor that definitely makes a difference.

 High Iron Concentrations

 For water with high iron levels, you can get water softener salt that is specifically intended for removing excess iron.
 This will be far more effective than standard salt in such situations.
-These salts are a bit more expensive than regular water softener salt, but if you are experiencing rust and discoloration from excessive iron levels, then it will be worth the extra cost.
+These salts are a bit more expensive than regular water softener salt, but if you are experiencing rust and discoloration from excessive iron levels, it will be worth the extra cost.

 Need a water filter?